-If you want to delete a library module, you must first call LBR\$DELETE\KEY to delete any keys that point to it.
+To delete a library module, first call LBR\$DELETE\KEY to delete all keys that point to it.
 If no library index keys are pointing to the module header, LBR\$DELETE\DATA deletes the module header and associated data records; otherwise, this routine returns the error LBR\$\STILLKEYS.

-Note that other LBR routines may reuse data blocks that contain no data.
+Note that other library routines can reuse data blocks that contain no data.